Attorney Resumes & Writing Guide

 “Empathetic and passionate NPO Attorney with seven years working tenure in the non-profit space related to social activism for human trafficking, gender violence, and poverty upliftment initiatives.
 Carried 40 cases to trial in the last six months with a 100% mediation rate.
 Won the Pro-Bono Attorney of the Year Award from the American Bar Association in 2019.”

-Attorney Job Descriptions, Responsibilities and duty Examples
+Attorney Job Descriptions Examples

 Your career path and area of specialization would determine the duties that you decide to include in your job description section.
 In the section below, we have listed the general responsibilities of an Attorney, and you may use the verbiage as is or preferably tweak each duty to fit with your specialty area.